Understanding Fair Workweek: What is Premium Pay?

 - Small-time changes (usually less than 15 minutes)

-- The employee requests a last-minute change
+- The employee initiates a schedule change

 - Unforeseen circumstances keep the business from functioning normally (natural disasters, power outages, break-ins, etc)